Primary Advisor/Dissertation Chair

 Action Research, Survey

 Bailey, Kirstin Sue, "Classroom Environment and Effects on Adolescents’ Attitudes and Test Scores in Reading" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4122.